Watch Greg Hill’s "7 Terrain Tricks"

 Absolutely not.
 And for me, that’s part of the definition of adventure – it’s an activity that involves risk.
 That admittedly is part of what makes it exciting and interesting.

-Stay tuned for more from Greg Hill in the next installment of his video series – and ski safe!
+Stay tuned for more from Greg Hill in the next instalment of his video series – and ski safe!

 Main image: Bruno Long